Unfxrseen/Youtube-to-Spotify/README.md

 1. Navigate to the Releases section of this repository.
 2. Download the installer executable.
 3. Run the installer to complete the setup process.
-4. Set the target destination folder, input the URL, and execute the download.

 > **Note on Windows SmartScreen:** Because this installer is unsigned and bundles the yt-dlp binary, Windows Defender or web browsers may flag the file as unrecognized or untrusted.
 Users must select "More Info" and then "Run Anyway" to proceed with the installation.